 When a non-AP MLD initiates a TDLS discovery operation, it may need to transmit more than one TDLS Discovery Request frame with the BSSID field of the Link Identifier element set to a different BSSID in each attempt.
 In each instance, the attempted BSSID corresponds to a different AP affiliated with the AP MLD.
-Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer STA or non-AP MLD is operating on.
+Since the TDLS Discovery Response frame is received over the direct link, the initiating non-AP MLD shall be able to determine the link(s) on which the peer STA or non-AP MLD is operating(#16979).

 NOTE 1—Due to the nature of multi-link operation, when a Data frame traverses an AP MLD, it can be relayed on any available link.
 Furthermore, when a frame that was transmitted by a STA of a non-AP MLD traverses an AP MLD, the AP MLD sets the SA field to the transmitting STA’s non-AP MLD MAC address.
 Therefore, when a non-AP STA affiliated with a non-AP MLD receives a frame from its corresponding associated AP that is affiliated with an AP MLD, it cannot determine the link where the frame originated from and it cannot determine if the initiating STA is affiliated with a non-AP MLD or not.
-Consequently, the non-AP MLD initiating a TDLS discovery does not know the BSSID of the link where the intended peer STA is operating on.
+Consequently, the non-AP MLD initiating a TDLS discovery does not know the BSSID of the link (#16980)on which the intended peer STA is operating on.